airbytehq/airbyte/docs/connector-development/connector-specification-reference.md

       }
     }
     ```
-    Notice how in each item in the `oneOf` array, the `option_title` string field exists with a `constant` value unique to that item.
+    Note that in each item in the `oneOf` array, the `option_title` string field exists with a `constant` value unique to that item.
 This helps the UI and the connector distinguish between the option that was chosen by the user.
-See
-3. There can be no nested `oneOf` properties.
+4. There can be no nested `oneOf` properties.